What is Impulse Turbine, Its Uses Diagram and How it Works?

 Turgo

-The turgo types of impulse turbine operate similarly to that of Pelton.
+The turgo types of impulse turbines operate similarly to that of Pelton.
 Their major difference is that the water jet hits the buckets obliquely (about 20 degrees).
 This is because the shape of the bucket is complicated and more difficult to manufacture.

 Turgo turbines have a higher specific speed than Pelton.
 One advantage of these types of impulse turbines is the larger jet and a smaller machine size compared to Pelton for equal power.
 Small hydropower plants make use of this turbine.